RolnickLab/ClimateSet/README.md

 # Causalpaca: Emulator Models

-This branch contains the code for running the climate model emulation benchmark experiments on ClimateSet.
+This branch contains the code for running the climate model emulation benchmark experiments on the core ClimateSet data.
 Here we provide a quick documentation on installation, setup and a quickstart guide to reproduce our experiments.

 ## Getting started